periodo/periodo-website/change-policy.md

 ### `periodo:spatialCoverageDescription`

-There must be one `skos:spatialCoverageDescription` value.
-The value of `skos:prefLabel` should change only if it is determined that a spelling, punctuation, or other clerical error was made when transcribing the spatial extent of the period exactly as given in the original source.
+There may be one `skos:spatialCoverageDescription` value.
+If there is not a `skos:spatialCoverageDescription` value, one may be added at any time.
+The value of `skos:spatialCoverageDescription` should change only if it is determined that a spelling, punctuation, or other clerical error was made when transcribing the spatial coverage description from the original source.

 ### `dcterms:spatial`